AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 | `s3_role_arn` | Data to be exported to `s3` with Amazon Resource Name (ARN) fields for Identity and Access Management (IAM).
 See instructions below for creating this account type. |

 Each account type has its own set of key/value pairs or parameters for the `accountProperties` object.
-See the Account Properties table for more information on the properties that are specific to each account type.
+See the Account Properties table below for more information on the properties that are specific to each account type.

-**Note:** With Cloud Locations APIs, accounts and locations each have their own `UUID` identifier.
+**Note:** With Cloud APIs, accounts and Locations each have their own `UUID` identifier.
 The account `UUID` is different from the location `UUID`, and the two should be referenced separately.

 ## GET accounts

-Use this endpoint to retrieve all Cloud Locations accounts information that you have created or that has been shared with you in your organization.
+Use this endpoint to retrieve all cloud accounts information that you have created or that have been shared with you in your organization.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/export_locations/analytics/exportlocations/account`